Minneapolis shooting suspect is charged with four homicides. The Native American community is shaken

 Police say the victims were all Native Americans and the shooting was gang-related.
 The rash of violence has shaken one of the country’s largest urban Indigenous communities.

-The first shooting happened on Tuesday just before midnight in a vehicle parked in the diverse residential and commercial Phillips neighborhood in south Minneapolis.
-The Hennepin County Medical Examiner’s Office on Friday said the three who died at the scene were Evan Ramon Denny, 27 of St. Paul; Joseph Douglas Goodwin, 17, of Minneapolis; and Merelle Joan White, 20, of Red Lake.
+The first shooting happened on Tuesday just before midnight in a vehicle parked in the diverse residential and commercial neighborhood of Phillips in south Minneapolis.
+The county medical examiner’s office on Friday said the three who died at the scene were Evan Ramon Denny, 27 of St. Paul; Joseph Douglas Goodwin, 17, of Minneapolis; and Merelle Joan White, 20, of Red Lake.
 Two had been shot multiple times.

 A 20-year-old woman was shot in the face and hospitalized in critical condition, the complaint said.
-She said the shooter was sitting in the back seat when he opened fire on all four other people in the vehicle before fleeing on foot.
+She said the shooter was sitting in the back seat when he opened fire on her and everyone else in the vehicle before fleeing on foot.

-A 28-year-old man who had been hospitalized in grave condition since the shootings died Thursday, shortly after Ortley was arrested, police said.
-His name was still being withheld Friday.
+A 28-year-old man was hospitalized in grave condition but died shortly after the suspect was arrested on Thursday, police said.
+That victim’s name was still being withheld Friday.

 About 13 hours later and a few blocks away, a man was killed near an apartment building that happens to house the Minneapolis office of the Red Lake Nation, one of the state’s largest tribes.
 The medical examiner identified him Friday as Tiago Antonio Gilbert, 34, of Minneapolis.
 He died of multiple gunshot wounds.